Abu Ibrahim al-Hashimi al-Qurashi: Leader of the Islamic State

 At the time of his appointment as IS leader, al-Qurashi was believed to covertly operate in eastern Syria, probably in territory held by the Syrian Democratic Forces.
 His first aim after taking control was to build up a new command structure for the Islamic State which had lost many of its high-ranking members.
 On 23 December 2019, Voice of America commented that al-Qurashi had "not provided visible leadership".
 However, al-Qurashi demonstrated his control over IS by coordinating the "Vengeance for the Two Sheikhs" campaign from late December 2019 to January 2020, an operation consisting of many terrorist attacks in several countries which were supposed to act as revenge for the deaths of al-Baghdadi and IS spokesman Abu al-Hassan al-Muhajir.
 The United Nations Security Council consequently judged in January 2020 that the Islamic State had undergone a resurgence in Iraq and Syria.
 Though these successes were partially attributed to al-Qurashi's leadership, he still remained a shadowy figure.
 The UN Security Council suggested that the Islamic State feared that al-Qurashi lacked some credentials that were usually necessary for a caliph, and kept him out of the spotlight so as to not endanger his position.

 On 24 March 2020, the U.S. Department of State designated al-Qurashi as a Specially Designated Global Terrorist (SDGT) under Executive Order 13224.
 The United States also organized an extensive manhunt for him.
 He eventually relocated to a safehouse in Atme in northwest Syria near its border with Turkey.
 There, he lived mostly secluded with his wife and two children, as well as two other families.
-One of these belonged to a top lieutenant on whom he relied –alongside a network of couriers– to command IS forces across the world.
+One of these belonged to a top lieutenant on whom he relied—alongside a network of couriers—to command IS forces across the world.
 The third family had no apparent connection to IS.

 By late 2021, the Islamic State under al-Qurashi's command had greatly grown in strength in Africa.
 The Islamic State's West Africa Province had massively expanded its influence in the Sahel, and IS branches had opened new fronts in the Democratic Republic of the Congo and Mozambique.
+The pro-IS biography on his life also emphasized his alleged role in the IS expansion in East Asia and in "revitalis[ing] the centrality of Iraq and al-Sham in the war on the idolaters".
 In September 2021, a U.S. spy drone spotted a bearded man missing his right leg sun bathing atop a three-story building in northwest Syria, which matched the physical description of al-Quraishi.
 The United States consequently prepared for a commando raid.